Lemon2311/Coding-Exercises-Experiments/README.md

 **5.)
 ODrive_Experiments**(actively working on)<br>
 Experiments I do while getting familiarized with the [ODrive](https://odriverobotics.com/) and it`s python tool.<br>
 **6.)
 PiPico_MicroPython**(actively working on)<br>
-MicroPython exercises I run on the Raspberry Pi Pico.<br>
+MicroPython exercises I ran on the Raspberry Pi Pico.<br>